trywilco/ditto-android/Readme.md

 ## Setup Collection Settings with the MongoDB Shell

-Ditto requires the movies collection to have change stream pre and post images enabled.
+Ditto requires the planets collection to have change stream pre and post images enabled.
 The following commands update the collection in order to enable [Change Stream Pre and Post Images](https://docs.ditto.live/cloud/mongodb-connector#create-mongodb-collections).

 With the MongoDB Shell installed, run the following commands, replacing <username> with a username that has admin rights to the cluster: